sronilsson/simba/docs/Tutorial_DLC.md

 Please note that the **order** of body part annotation is important, and matches the labelling schematic above.

-If using SimBA, set the DeepLabCut config to use the 16 body part schematic by checking the `Apply Golden Aggression Config' box (See **Step 1**, below).
+If using SimBA, set the DeepLabCut config to use the 16 body part schematic by checking the `Apply Golden Aggression Config` box (See **Step 1**, below).
 Pre-trained DLC tracking models using the 16 body part schematic and two animals can also be downloaded through [OSF](https://osf.io/5t4y9/), covering a range of acquisition parameters (color video, blank and white video, etc).

 However, SimBA will also accept alternative body labelling schematics (see the above figure).
 These alternative schematics currently include: